KO55LEV/KPMG.TEST/README.md

 # KPMG.TEST

-## Working Solution uploaded here http://taxfileimport.azurewebsites.net/
+## Working Solution uploaded to Azure: http://taxfileimport.azurewebsites.net/
 Accept cookie to see the menu.
 ## Getting Started